-In a large pot, place the chickpeas, remaining teaspoon of baking soda and cover with cold water by at least 4 inches.
+- In a large pot, place the chickpeas, and remaining teaspoon of baking soda and cover with cold water by at least 4 inches.
 Bring to a boil over high heat, skimming off any scum that rises.
-Simmer for about 1 hour, until the chickpeas are completely tender, they can be overcooked and falling apart.
+Simmer for about 1 hour, until the chickpeas are completely tender, they can be overcooked and fall apart.
 Drain and place aside.

-Preheat oven to 375 degrees.
-Toss onions, olives, shrimp, curry powder, pimenton, smoked paprika, 1 teaspoon of salt and olive oil into a bowl.
+- Preheat oven to 375 degrees.
+Toss onions, olives, shrimp, curry powder, pimento, smoked paprika, 1 teaspoon of salt, and olive oil into a bowl.
 Mix and spread onto a baking sheet.
 Roast for 10-15 minutes.